Royal Ann cherry: Nutrient content

 Cherries are famous for containing high levels of antioxidants, which are substances that inhibit oxidation in living organisms.
 Sweet cherries, like the Royal Ann are also high in sugars, like glucose, fructose, sucrose, and sorbitol.
 Organic acids in sweet cherries include malic, citric, shikimic, and fumaric.

 Stone fruits are known to contain toxic compounds that produce hydrogen cyanide, which is toxic or lethal in large doses.
 These compounds can be found in the bark, flowers, seeds, and leaves of cherry trees.
 Children have been poisoned in the past by eating or swallowing large amounts of seeds.
 Livestock have been killed by grazing on branches and leaves.

 Domestication

 It is thought that cherries first originated in Turkey, near the Black Sea.
 Cultivation has been credited to the Greeks who helped the fruit spread through the Roman Empire and to England, where cherry trees were used as a food source and also for timber.

-Sweet cherry trees were initially brought to the United States with the colonists in 1629.
-In 1847, Henderson Lewelling brought 700 fruit trees of Napoleon Bigarreau from Iowa to Oregon’s Willamette Valley to start a cherry orchard.
+Sweet cherry trees were initially taken to the United States with the colonists in 1629.
+In 1847, Henderson Lewelling took 700 fruit trees of Napoleon Bigarreau from Iowa to Oregon’s Willamette Valley to start a cherry orchard.
 Seth Lewelling joined his brother Henderson in 1850, he renamed the tree 'Royal Ann'.
 Seth later developed the Bing cherry.